 This powerful storytelling, show-and-tell method is exactly what’s behind the Park Champion campaign, NRPA’s signature grassroots advocacy initiative.
 This innovative campaign is engaging park and recreation professionals, park advocates, and decision-makers across the nation in park and recreation advocacy.
 Through webinars with expert guest speakers, comprehensive toolkits, and staff on-hand, the Park Champion initiative is making it easy to bring Capitol Hill to a park near you.

-In this second year of the initiative, Park Champions from across the county invited their members of Congress to exciting events already on their calendar.
+In this third year of the initiative, Park Champions from across the county invited their members of Congress to exciting events already on their calendar.
 Members of Congress and their staff, eager to get out of their office and into the community to interact with constituents, jumped at the opportunity to get out to events in parks and community centers in their districts.
 Through impactful visits to everything from park dedications to summer meal programs, Park Champions are making a big difference, one event at a time.

 Make parks and recreation advocacy a priority this year – sign the Park Champion pledge today!